-- · The Trace Offsets sub menu is only available if not printing or recording. - Team3 will return all settings to Default levels when switched off.
+- The Trace Offsets sub menu is only available if two or more US transducers are connected and the monitor is not printing or recording. - Team3 will return all settings to Default levels when switched off.
 Default settings can be customised - refer to Section 15.5. - If the mains supply is interrupted for more than 30 seconds when no backup battery is provided, the Team3 shall revert to Default settings.